EliGurarie/cyclomort/README.md

 ## References

-E. Gurarie, P. Thompson, A. Kelly,  N. Larter, W. Fagan and K. Joly. (*in review*) For Everything There is a Season: Estimating periodic hazard functions with the `cyclomort` R package. *Methods in Ecology and Evolution*.
+E. Gurarie, P. Thompson, A. Kelly,  N. Larter, W. Fagan and K. Joly. (*in press*) For Everything There is a Season: Estimating periodic hazard functions with the `cyclomort` R package. *Methods in Ecology and Evolution*.